anis-marrouchi/UploadCropImageBundle/README.md

         );
     }
     ```
-I don't forget the JsRoutingBundle.
+And don't forget the JsRoutingBundle.

 3. Include the route to your routing.yml: